ehbalife/ehbalife.github.io/submission.md

 Accepted abstracts will be published in a booklet hosted on this website.

+A contibuted talk is 10 min of presentations + 5 min of questions.

 ____

 Submissions should be send as a single file, in PDF format only, to ehbalife@gmail.com